CONDITIONS

 Colposcopy or vulvoscopy (a closer look using a magnifying lens) if needed

-Sebaceous or inclusion cysts: cysts typically may be left alone or removed under local anaesthetic if painful or bothersome
+Sebaceous or inclusion cysts: cysts are usually left alone or removed under local anaesthetic if painful or bothersome

-Skin conditions: such as lichen sclerosus, eczema, or genital herpes may be treated with steroid creams, emollients, or specialist dermatology support
+Skin conditions: lichen sclerosus, eczema or genital herpes may be treated with steroid creams, emollients or specialist dermatology support

-Suspicious lesions: benign lesions may be biopsied or referred for further management, with full support and clear guidance throughout
+Suspicious lesions: benign lesions may be biopsied or referred for further management with full support and guidance throughout

 Prevention and Self-Care

-Preventing vaginal lesions and other conditions affecting the vagina requires good hygiene, regular check-ups with a healthcare provider, and practicing safe sex to reduce the risk of sexually transmitted infections.
-Wearing natural materials, avoiding tight clothing, and keeping the genitals cool can also help prevent infections.
-If you experience any symptoms of vaginal lesions, such as a lump or bump, it’s essential to seek medical attention.
+Preventing vaginal lesions and other conditions affecting the vagina requires good hygiene, regular check-ups with a healthcare provider and practicing safe sex to reduce the risk of sexually transmitted infections.
+Wearing natural materials, avoiding tight clothing and keeping the genitals cool can also help prevent infections.
+If you experience any symptoms of vaginal lesions like a lump or bump you should seek medical attention.
 Most vaginal bumps and lumps can be managed at home.
-A sitz bath or warm bath can help relieve symptoms, and in some cases, a cyst may need to be drained or surgically removed.
-It’s also essential to be aware of the symptoms of vaginal cancer and to seek medical attention if you experience any unusual vaginal bleeding or discharge.
-By practicing good self-care and seeking medical attention when necessary, you can help maintain good vaginal health and reduce the risk of vaginal lesions and other conditions.
+A sitz bath or warm bath can help relieve symptoms and in some cases a cyst may need to be drained or surgically removed.
+It’s also important to be aware of the symptoms of vaginal cancer and seek medical attention if you experience any unusual vaginal bleeding or discharge.
+By practicing good self-care and seeking medical attention when needed you can maintain good vaginal health and reduce the risk of vaginal lesions and other conditions.

 Emotional Impact and Reassurance

-It’s normal to feel anxious or embarrassed about changes in intimate areas, such as vaginal lumps or vaginal bumps.
+It’s normal to feel anxious or embarrassed about changes in intimate areas like vaginal lumps or bumps.
 But these concerns are more common than you think — and help is available.

 If you’re looking for a specialist in vaginal or vulval lumps in London, Happiher offers:

-Expert assessment from a female consultant gynaecologist, ensuring a proper diagnosis
+Expert assessment from a female consultant gynaecologist for proper diagnosis

-Quick access to diagnostic procedures and biopsy when needed
+Quick access to diagnostic procedures and biopsy if needed

-Clear, kind explanations every step of the way, grounded in comprehensive gynaecology
+Clear, kind explanations every step of the way backed up by comprehensive gynaecology

-If you’ve noticed a new lump, lesion, or change in your vaginal or vulval area, you don’t have to monitor it alone.
-If the lump does not disappear after a few weeks, getting checked early can ease your worry, catch potential issues early, and often lead to simple, effective treatment.
+If you’ve noticed a new lump, lesion or change in your vaginal or vulval area you don’t have to monitor it alone.
+If the lump doesn’t go away after a few weeks getting checked early can ease your worry, catch any problems early and often means simple treatment.

-At Happiher, we offer expert care with empathy — helping you feel informed, reassured, and back in control.
-While many conditions may go away on their own, seeking medical attention if symptoms persist or worsen is always advisable.
+At Happiher we offer expert care with empathy — helping you feel informed, reassured and back in control.
+While many conditions will go away on their own, getting checked if symptoms persist or worsen is always recommended.

 Book your appointment today